Knight Campus Undergraduate Scholars

 - Commitment to program including full time availability for at least 10 weeks in the summer

-- Graduate student, postdoctoral fellow/scholar, NTTF, or TTF (Assistant Professor Rank only) in a Knight Campus lab.
+- Graduate student, postdoctoral fellow/scholar, NTTF, or TTF (Assistant Professor Rank only) in a Knight Campus faculty lab.

 - Graduate student, postdoctoral fellow/scholar, NTTF, or TTF in a research group that has received Knight Campus Associate status.

 - Mentor must be approved by lab PI to submit a proposal